cvilsmeier/sqinn/README.md

 to communicate with SQLite over stdin/stdout, using Sqinn.

 One example is [Go](https://golang.org): There exist a bunch of Go libraries for reading and writing SQLite databases.
-All of them use `cgo` to call the SQLite C API functions.
+Most of them use `cgo` to call the SQLite C API functions.
 While this works (very well, indeed), it has drawbacks:
 First, you have to have gcc installed on your development system.
 Second, cgo slows down the Go compilation process.
-Third, cross compiling a cgo program to another platform (say from Linux to MacOS) is very complicated, if not impossible.
+Third, cross compiling a cgo program to another platform (say from Linux to MacOS) is complex.

-Sqinn provides functions that map to SQLite functions, like `sqlite3_open()`, `sqlite3_prepare()`, `sqlite3_column()`, and so on.
+Sqinn provides functions that map to SQLite functions, like `sqlite3_open()`, `sqlite3_prepare()`, `sqlite3_bind()`, and so on.
 If you have not read the [Introduction to the SQLite C/C++ Interface](https://www.sqlite.org/cintro.html), now it's a good time.
 It's a 5-minute read and shows the basic workings of SQLite.